frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/frequently-asked-questions.md/stock/how-to-name-a-manufacturer-part-no.md

-# How to name a Manufacturer part number?
+# How To Name a Manufacturer Part Number?

 Go to the purchase details section of the Item form, and enter the number on the right hand side in the field ‘Manufacturer Part Number’